readthedocs/readthedocs.org/docs/user/guides/setup/configuration-file.rst

 There are some parts of the templates that you can leave in place:

 Comments
-  We added a lot of comments that explain stuff.
-They begin with a ``#``.
+  We added comments that explain the configuration options and optional features.
+  These lines begin with a ``#``.

 Commented out features
-  Similar to comments, we also use the ``#`` in front of some configuration options that may or may not be relevant.
+  We use the ``#`` in front of some popular configuration options.
-  To enable something that's commented out, simply delete the ``#`` and a blank space in front of the YAML code that you want to enable.
+  They are there as examples,
+  which you can choose to enable, delete or save for later.

 ``version`` key
   The version key tells the system how to read the rest of the configuration file.